intfoundation/intchain-docs/docs/json-rpc/2-int.md

 ```

 #### Returns
-`Data`, 32 Bytes - The transaction hash, or the zero hash if the transaction is not yet available.
+`DATA`, 32 Bytes - The transaction hash, or the zero hash if the transaction is not yet available.

 #### Example
 ```bash